 Big Blue Trail is a 22.3 mile moderately trafficked out and back trail located near Lake City, Colorado that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 Directions from Lake City: Go north toward Gunnison on Hwy 149 about 10 miles to the Alpine Forest Access Road.
 Take that road about 5 miles past the Alpine Plateau Road to Big Blue Campground (approximately 9 miles from the Highway).
 The trail begins about 1.2 miles south of the campground.

 Trail was great but if you're staying at the big blue campground near the trailhead its even better.
 2 roads in, take alpine road if you're feeling really crazy, 1 lane with tight switchbacks, a much shorter drive in, but not for those afraid of heights.

 We hiked an out-and-back portion of the Big Blue Trail yesterday with our 2 Australian Cattle Dogs.
 The drive to the trail head was not too bad.
 We were in a Jeep, used the 4x4 on the way up and back, but nearly any vehicle could have made the drive without problem.
 The only exception to this were several large puddles of water .25 miles from the parking spot.
 These were significant and deep due to a recent rain.

 This trail is predominantly surrounded with trees for the first 4-5 miles.
 We did not get into the open until around mile #6.
 Big Blue creek is almost always nearby, and can bee seen or heard almost always.
 We saw very few signs of deer, elk, or other animals on this hike, but many species of birds were observed and heard.